P4GAN/space-invaders-online/README.md

 # space-invaders-online
-My year 10 IST project, where I made online multiplayer space invaders
+My year 10 IST project, where I made online multiplayer space invaders, I made this repo mainly for storage purposes

 I used node.js, express and socket.io, and hosted the game on Glitch